Phillip E. Johnson: Biography

+Personal life and death

-Since 2001, Johnson had suffered a series of minor right brain strokes.
+Beginning in 2001, Johnson suffered a series of minor right brain strokes.
 His rehabilitations limited his public activities and participation in the debate on intelligent design, because of both their physical effects and Johnson's belief that they were signs from God urging him to spend more time with his faith and family and less in prideful debate.
 In 2004, he was awarded the inaugural "Phillip E. Johnson Award for Liberty and Truth" by Biola University, a private evangelical Christian college noted for its promotion of intelligent design.
 Johnson had two children and lived with his wife in Berkeley, California.

-Johnson stated in an interview that he believed "the strength of America is not in its towers or in its battleships, it's in its faith.
-Of course, I said that, but I wasn't sure it was really true anymore.
-This isn't the same country we were in the previous decades."
-Johnson said the U.S. was "cringing in fear" of Muslim terrorists after September 11 attacks and that professors were afraid to discuss it "because they're afraid of what the Muslim students will do.
-They're afraid it won't keep the peace on campus.
-I never thought our country would descend to this level.
-We are afraid to search the truth and to proclaim it.
-We once knew who the true God was and were able to proclaim it frankly.
-But since about 1960 we've been hiding from that.
-We've been trying to pretend that all religions are the same."

-Death

-He died in early November 2019 at his home.
+Johnson died in early November 2019 at his home.